 How does a differential relay work?

-A basic differential relay works by detecting the difference in current at two points in a circuit and generates trip signal if the difference is greater than a preset value.
+A basic differential relay works by detecting the difference in current at two points in a circuit and generates a trip signal if the difference is greater than a preset value.